-CommonLit's original reading materials and resources (including articles and questions) are shared under a Creative Commons license called CC BY-NC-SA 2.0.
+CommonLit's original reading materials and resources (including articles and questions) are shared under a Creative Commons license called CC BY-NC-SA 4.0.
 This means that you can freely use, share, remix, and repurpose CommonLit materials as long as the following conditions are met:

-- Attribution – You must cite CommonLit as the original source of the materials, indicate if you’ve made changes, and keep the CC BY-NC-SA 2.0 license on the resources.
+- Attribution – You must cite CommonLit as the original source of the materials, indicate if you’ve made changes, and keep the CC BY-NC-SA 4.0 license on the resources.

 - NonCommercial – You cannot use the materials for any commercial purposes.

-- ShareAlike – If you change, remix, or repurpose the resources, the resulting materials must also be shared under the same CC BY-NC-SA 2.0 license.
+- ShareAlike – If you change, remix, or repurpose the resources, the resulting materials must also be shared under the same CC BY-NC-SA 4.0 license.

+No. The CommonLit Library includes some texts that are not openly licensed.
 For any content that is licensed to CommonLit from third-party copyright holders, we ask that you respect the restrictions in the permissions line at the bottom of the text.
 For these materials, you must ask permission from the original copyright holder to change or share the text anywhere other than the CommonLit website.
 Unfortunately, this restriction applies to saving or reposting PDF copies of our third-party licensed content on internal school websites and databases.

 What can I do with CommonLit assessment questions?